qtop/qtop/CONTRIBUTING.md

 ## Proof of humanity

+It is imperative that you are ready at any time to show your PR's correct functionality, be able to explain how it works and demo in live mode a run of qtop with colored output that has no issues of correctness (read: ansi codes rendered correctly, output is not garbled etc).

 Due to many incoming PRs, it is needed to extend the effort to deal with the advent of bots; part of this is yours.
 You give a greater chance of closer and faster attention to your PRs by showing some real humane effort:
 - Add (ORCID) in your PR subject iff your github profile is linked to your ORCID profile